tnscorcoran/nodejs-websocket-3scale/README.md

 An example Websocket API protected by 3scale, deployed on OpenShift Container Platform Based on git hub repo ajb413 nodejs-websocket-examples.
 Thanks guys.
+### Prerequisites
+- Access to an OpenShift Server.
+If you don't have one, you can install OpenShift Local on your laptop.
+- Access to a 3scale instance.
+If you don't have one, you can install a community version, from the Operator Hub within your OpenShift instance

 ## Install API Locally